about

 Hi, I'm Alice!

-I am a polyhedral composer, conductor and multi-instrumentalist, whose greatest dream, in life as in music, is to bring different worlds together
+I am a composer whose greatest dream – in life and in music – is to connect different worlds playing with the unknown.

 music explorer